f5devcentral/f5-agility-labs-xc/docs/class4/adv_lab4.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In this task, you will follow steps simulating an attack against an unprotected endpoint.
-The Distributed Cloud (XC) WAF object is pre-built for the next Task, but please review how to create this object via the Advanced Lab 4.

 #.
-Using another browser tab, navigate to the the following URL.
+Using another browser tab, navigate to the following URL.

    ``http://<namespace>.lab-sec.f5demos.com/swagger``